Zatch07/AWS-LEX-chatbot-with-chatgpt/README.md

 # Integrating ChatGPT with Amazon Lex for Account Help

-This guide provides a step-by-step approach to integrating ChatGPT with Amazon Lex to generate dynamic responses for account-related inquiries.
+Here's a step-by-step approach to integrating ChatGPT with Amazon Lex to generate dynamic responses for account-related inquiries.
 The integration leverages an AWS Lambda function as an intermediary between Amazon Lex and ChatGPT.

 ## 1. Create a New Intent for Account Help